szaimen/Nextcloud-NAS-Guide/docs/install-nextcloud.md

 sidebar_label: Install Nextcloud
 ---

-In order to set up Nextcloud, you should use the scripts from the Nextcloud-VM, since it is the most user-friendly way to setup Nextcloud as far as we know and has many features built-in.
+In order to set up Nextcloud, you should use the scripts from the Nextcloud-VM, since it is the most user-friendly way to set up Nextcloud as far as we know and has many features built-in.

 1. Connect from a PC in the same network to your server over SSH
 1. Copy and paste the following command over CLI: